-You can customize this page and the other HTML error message pages in this directory, but with the following restrictions:
+You can customize this and other error message pages in the futuretense_cs directory, with the following restrictions:

-- Do not change the file name of any of the files. - Do not alter the {0} string anywhere in any of the files.
-Content Server uses the {0} string to automatically generate the error messages.
+- Do not rename any of the files. - Do not alter any occurrences of the {0} string in any of the files.
+Content Server uses the {0}string to automatically generate these error messages.